mevdschee/php-crud-api/README.md

   - Atomic increment support via PATCH (for counters)
   - Binary fields supported with base64 encoding
   - Spatial/GIS fields and filters supported with WKT and GeoJSON
+  - Mapping table and column names to support legacy systems
   - Generate API documentation using OpenAPI tools
   - Authentication via API key, JWT token or username/password
   - Database connection parameters may depend on authentication